 - All conditional loops in the code that checks the complete functionality of the application

-- The line by line coding and cover testing
+- Line by line coding and cover testing

-Question: Explain black box testing and what are the different black box testing techniques?
+25. What is black box testing and what are the techniques?

 - Equivalence Partitioning

 The verification process involves evaluating software in the development phase.
 It helps the tester decide whether the product of a given application satisfies the specific requirements.

 The validation process involves evaluating software after the development process and check whether it meets the customer requirements.

 The technique to identify if a set of test cases is useful by intentionally introducing various bugs and retesting with original test cases to determine if the bugs are detected.

 - Program Slicing